Polymer/old-docs-site/0.8/index.md

 The 0.8 release of the {{site.project_title}} core library is now out.

-Consider the 0.8 release to be our _proposed API_ for 1.0.
+Consider the 0.8 release to be our **proposed API for 1.0**.
 It is an "alpha" release &mdash; we fully expect some breaking changes as a result of the feedback we get.

-**Note:** This release is intended for early adopters who want to test out the new APIs and provide feedback.
-This release is optimized for performance and size, and is not yet a feature-complete replacement for 0.5.
+This release is **intended for early adopters** who want to **test out the new APIs and provide feedback.** This release is optimized for performance and size, and is not yet a feature-complete replacement for 0.5.
 We're working hard on getting to feature parity.
 See the [roadmap](#roadmap) for more detailed timelines.
-{: .alert .alert-success }

-**The highlights:**
+<div class="alert alert-error"><strong>BREAKING CHANGES.</strong>
+This release is <strong>not compatible with the 0.5 APIs.</strong> For guidance on migrating an existing 0.5 element to the 0.8 APIs, see the <a href="docs/migration.html">Migration guide</a>.<br><br>

+If you're <b>not ready to move to 0.8</b> and you're using Bower, be sure to <b>update your <code>bower.json</code> files</b> so you don't get 0.8 by accident.
+See
+<a href="https://blog.polymer-project.org/updates/2015/03/10/updated-site/#make-sure-to-pin-your-bowerjson-versions">the blog</a> for details. </div>

+## Highlights

 * Dramatically faster startup time and runtime performance than 0.5, even in Chrome where web components are natively supported.
 * Significantly smaller payload than 0.5.